globalseismology/avni/docs/overview/governance.rst

 Contributor.
 Contributors can be affiliated with any legal entity or none.
-Contributors participate in the project by submitting, reviewing, and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, Discourse, and other channels.
+Contributors participate in the project by submitting, reviewing, and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub and other channels.
 The foundation of Project participation is openness and transparency.